Knowledge and Reality

 BA VVHP Philosophy and Art History (Including Foundation Year and Year Abroad)

 We will more particularly focus on the following questions.
 What is the nature and limit of human knowledge?
 What role does human subjectivity have to play in the foundation of a new theoretical and practical world?
 Must a rationalist approach to the world rely on God?
 What must be the relations between faith and reason?
 Is human freedom compatible with a scientific vision of the world as governed by natural laws?
 What is the relation between the body and the mind?
+Can experience provide a foundation for knowledge?

 The aims of the module are: